Cultural anthropology: Franz Boas, founder of the modern discipline

 Franz Boas (1858–1942) established academic anthropology in the United States in opposition to Morgan's evolutionary perspective.
 His approach was empirical, skeptical of overgeneralizations, and eschewed attempts to establish universal laws.
-For example, Boas studied immigrant children to demonstrate that biological race was not immutable, and that human conduct and behavior resulted from nurture, rather than nature.
+For example, Boas studied immigrant children to demonstrate that genetic ancestry was not immutable and that human conduct and behavior resulted from nurture, rather than nature.

 Influenced by the German tradition, Boas argued that the world was full of distinct cultures, rather than societies whose evolution could be measured by the extent of "civilization" they had.
 He believed that each culture has to be studied in its particularity, and argued that cross-cultural generalizations, like those made in the natural sciences, were not possible.

 In doing so, he fought discrimination against immigrants, blacks, and indigenous peoples of the Americas.
 Many American anthropologists adopted his agenda for social reform, and theories of race continue to be popular subjects for anthropologists today.
-The so-called "Four Field Approach" has its origins in Boasian Anthropology, dividing the discipline in the four crucial and interrelated fields of sociocultural, biological, linguistic, and archaic anthropology (e.g. archaeology).
+The so-called "Four Field Approach" has its origins in Boasian Anthropology, dividing the discipline into the four crucial and interrelated fields of sociocultural, biological, linguistic, and archeological anthropology (e.g., archaeology).
 Anthropology in the United States continues to be deeply influenced by the Boasian tradition, especially its emphasis on culture.